hardisj/erinsaudiocorner/content/english/driveunits/Scanspeak18WU4741T00.md

 <br><br>

 Quite a long linear throw midwoofer with relatively high sensitivity which would be excellent for 2-way applications running in to the lower frequencies that most woofers this size simply can't play cleanly.
+Alternatively, these could be used as dedicated midbass drivers for a 3-way system (which is how I have used them myself) thanks to their high linear excursion capability.
 The peaking distortion around 1kHz doesn't necessarily concern me because, frankly, I can't say if it's a legitimate problem or not without finding some way to A/B this.
 Still, even at 99dB, it's around 2% in level vs the fundamental and I would imagine would be reasonably innocuous.
 Though, this is conjecture and not fact.

 One of my favorite midwoofers.
 I've used it myself a few times and always marveled at the performance.
 And it sure is pretty if you wanna build a clear acrylic enclosure.